PlainsightAI/legacy-docs/rules.md

 #### "and"

 Description:
 	This is a boolean operator that allows you to combine other predicates with "AND" semantics.
+All predicates combined with "AND" must evaluate to true for the condition to be met.

 > The following example checks for the specific device to be inside a landmark.